2250 Isherwood Way

 - Dogs must be on leash where posted, and under full verbal control elsewhere.
 Please clean up after your dog.

 - Bicycles always yield to pedestrians.
-Before passing, SLOW DOWN, ring bell and establish verbal contact.
+Before passing, SLOW DOWN, ring bell or call out a warning, and establish verbal contact.

-- When approaching equestrians, call out, ring bell and STOP, whether you are seen or not.
+- When approaching equestrians, call out, ring bell or call out a warning, and STOP, whether you are seen or not.
 Ask for instructions on how to pass safely.

-- On blind turns, SLOW DOWN, call out, ring bell and ride single file.
+- On blind turns, SLOW DOWN, call out, ring bell or call out a warning, and ride single file.

 - Keep to the right when approached by others.